 Group continues evaluation of new promising NN-based video coding technologies, answering questions and addressing suggestions from JVET members made during presentation of NN-based technologies at JVET-AC meeting.

-In this EE1 round NNVC common SW base (NNVC-4.0) are mandatory to use for proposals modifying NNVC technologies already included into NNVC-4.0 (in-loop filters: filter set#0, filter set# 1, NN-based filter for super-resolution, NN-based Intra or NN-based post-filter).
+In this EE1 round NNVC common SW base (NNVC-4.0) is mandatory to be used for proposals modifying NNVC technologies already included into NNVC-4.0 (in-loop filters: filter set#0, filter set# 1, NN-based filter for super-resolution, NN-based Intra or NN-based post-filter).
 EE contributions code should be built on top of the official NNVC-4.0 tag when released.

-The most promising technologies recommended by JVET will undergo procedure of cross-check for the training.
+The most promising technologies recommended by JVET will undergo a procedure of cross-check for the training.

-Tests will be conducted in three categories: enhancement in-loop filters and NN-based Inter coding.
+Tests will be conducted in two categories: enhancement in-loop filters and NN-based Inter coding.

-All proponents must report results relatively to the default configuration of the AhG11 anchor as specified in JVET-AB2016 [] and the reported template recommended by AhG11 (please use up-to-date version).
+All proponents must report results relatively to the default configuration of the AhG11 anchor as specified by JVET-AC2016 [] and use the reported template recommended by AhG11.

-In order to simplify comparison with NNVC-4.0 tools following test results listed in table below will be included into EE1 summary (results will be generated by AhG14 or borrowed from previous EE1 test)
+Additional test results which can be produced with NNVC-4.0 (Table 1) can be included in EE1 report for informational purposes.
+Testing of NNVC-4.0 falls into the AhG14 scope.